javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

   .then(githubUser => alert(`Finished showing ${githubUser.name}`));
 ```

+Now when `setTimeout` runs the function, it calls `resolve(githubUser)`, thus passing the control to the next `.then` in the chain and passing forward the user data.

-An async action should always return a promise.
+As a rule, an asynchronous action should always return a promise.
 That makes possible to plan actions after it.
+Even if we don't plan to extend the chain now, we may need it later.

-Finally, we can split it into reusable functions:
+Finally, we can split the code into reusable functions:

 ```js run
 function loadJson(url) {